Troubleshooting Guide

 If you find that your mapped domain is redirecting to your primary site domain or you are getting an insecure website warning in your browser, please attempt the following:

-2. Ensure you have SSL set up properly for all domains.
+3. Ensure you have an SSL certificate set up properly for all domains.
 Run a test by accessing your site via "http" and "https" independently in the URL bar.
 Sometimes the SSL certificate may not be configured properly, causing a redirect when using the secure version, and perhaps not when using the insecure version.
+Contact your hosting provider for assistance with SSL for alias domains.

 Mapped Domain is Not Showing Primary Site